Username7495/Mods-and-Tweaks-for-Cypress/README.md

   Controls+ can be installed by

 ## Hmod Cypress
-  A bukkit-type plugin for Minecraft Alpha allowing for plugins on the server
+  A bukkit-type plugin for Minecraft Alpha allowing for plugins on the server, and better server customization.

   ### Installation
   Hmod Cypress can be installed by